emqx/emqx-docs/en_US/getting-started/new-features.md

 To get started, see [Create an EMQX Cluster](../deploy/cluster/create-cluster.md).

+## Rolling Upgrades without downtime

+Starting with EMQX Enterprise 5.1.0, the system now supports seamless rolling upgrades for the cluster.
+This enhances the overall system availability and reliability by allowing transitions to newer versions without any service interruption.

 ## MQTT over QUIC

 EMQX 5.0 introduced QUIC support (MQTT over QUIC) as an experimental feature and designs a unique messaging mechanism and management approach.
 In EMQX 5.1 we added [QUIC multistream](https://www.emqx.com/en/blog/emqx-newsletter-202302) support and from now on consider this feature as "generally available".